 (ii) The contact does not involve coercion, duress, or harassment and the communication with the solicited person is not false, deceptive or misleading.

-Paragraph (c) of this rule requires that all targeted mail solicitations of potential clients must be mailed in an envelope on which the statement, "This is an advertisement for legal services," appears in capital letters.
+Paragraph (c) of this rule requires that all targeted mail solicitations of potential clients must be mailed in an envelope on which the statement, "This is an advertisement for legal services," appears in capital letters in a font at least as large as any other printing on the front or the back of the envelope.
 The statement must appear on the front of the envelope with no other distracting extraneous written statements other than the name and address of the recipient and the name and return address of the lawyer or firm.
 Postcards may not be used for targeted mail solicitations.
 No embarrassing personal information about the recipient may appear on the back of the envelope.
-The advertising notice must also appear at the beginning of an enclosed letter or electronic communication in a font that is at least as large as the font used for any other printing in the letter or electronic communication.
-The font size requirement does not apply to a brochure enclosed with the letter if the letter contains the required notice.
+The advertising notice must also appear in the “in reference” or subject box of an electronic communication (email) and at the beginning of any paper or electronic communication in a font that is at least as large as the font used for any other printing in the paper or electronic communication.
+On any paper or electronic communication required by this rule to contain the advertising notice, the notice must be conspicuous and should not be obscured by other objects or printing or by manipulating fonts.
+For example, inclusion of a large photograph or graphic image on the communication may diminish the prominence of the advertising notice.
+Similarly, a font that is narrow or faint may render the advertising notice inconspicuous if the fonts used elsewhere in the communication are chubby or flamboyant.
+The font size requirement does not apply to a brochure enclosed with the written communication if the written communication contains the required notice.
 As explained in 2007 Formal Ethics Opinion 15, the font size requirement does not apply to an insignia or border used in connection with a law firm’s name if the insignia or border is used consistently by the firm in official communications on behalf of the firm.
-The advertising notice must also appear in the "in reference to" section of an email communication.
+Nevertheless, any such insignia or border cannot be so large that it detracts from the conspicuousness of the advertising notice.
 The requirement that certain communications be marked, "This is an advertisement for legal services," does not apply to communications sent in response to requests of potential clients or their spokespersons or sponsors.
 General announcements by lawyers, including changes in personnel or office location, do not constitute communications soliciting professional employment from a client known to be in need of legal services within the meaning of this Rule.

 Paragraph (d) of this Rule permits a lawyer to participate with an organization which uses personal contact to solicit members for its group or prepaid legal service plan, provided that the personal contact is not undertaken by any lawyer who would be a provider of legal services through the plan.
 The organization must not be owned by or directed (whether as manager or otherwise) by any lawyer or law firm that participates in the plan.
 For example, paragraph (d) would not permit a lawyer to create an organization controlled directly or indirectly by the lawyer and use the organization for the in-person or telephone solicitation of legal employment of the lawyer through memberships in the plan or otherwise.
 The communication permitted by these organizations also must not be directed to a person known to need legal services in a particular matter, but is to be designed to inform potential plan members generally of another means of affordable legal services.
 Lawyers who participate in a legal service plan must reasonably assure that the plan sponsors are in compliance with Rule 7.3(d) as well as Rules 7.1, 7.2 and 7.3(b).
 See 8.4(a).